liyanant/multi_prop_pred_halide_SEs/README.md

 For model developments, Pycaret, Pytorch, and Skorch should be installed.
 For Pycaret installation, users may want to attempt doing so with `pip install pycaret[full]` first.
 If installation issues are encountered with regards to compatibility with Python versions starting from 3.12, users may want to use this command instead `pip install git+https://github.com/pycaret/pycaret.git@master` as a possible solution.

-The training and validation datasets used in this work were prepared with the matminer library, pymatgen, and Materials Project API.
+The training and validation datasets used in this work were prepared with the matminer library, pymatgen, and Materials Project API<sup>1-3</sup>.

 ## Key information
+All the training and validation datasets used in this work contain 145 compositional attributes extracted using Matminer.
+It is recommended that users prepare the training and validation datasets directly from the respective sources mentioned below:

+The validation datasets are prepared and extracted from the Materials Project API <sup>1</sup>

-The ionic conductivity training dataset is identical to the one used by Kang et al. The mechanical properties training dataset is based off the one by Sun et al. The ESW training dataset is based off the work by Wang et al. All the mentioned datasets can be found in the `ionic_conductivity/datasets`, `mechanical_properties/datasets`, and `ESW/datasets` subdirectories of this repository.
+The ionic conductivity training dataset is identical to the one used by Kang et al.<sup>4</sup>.
+The mechanical properties training dataset is based off the one by Sun et al.<sup>5</sup>.
+The ESW training dataset is based off the work by Wang et al.<sup>6</sup>.

 The optimised models for machine learning predictions and model training have been uploaded for ease of replication of this work.
 They can be found in the `ionic_conductivity/optimised_models`, `mechanical_properties/optimised_models`, and `ESW/optimised_models` subdirectories of this repository.

 Codes used for model training and predictions, and producing feature importance plots can be found in the `ionic_conductivity/codes`, `mechanical_properties/codes`, and `ESW/codes` subdirectories of this repository.
+The main code for model training is adapted from that by Kang et al.<sup>4</sup>

 ## Authors